adamchainz/time-machine/docs/usage.rst

     __ https://docs.python.org/3/library/datetime.html#datetime.UTC

   * A |datetime.date|__.
-    This will be converted to a UTC datetime with the time 00:00:00.
+    This will be converted to a datetime with the time 00:00:00, and the timezone set per the current :attr:`naive_mode` value (defaults to MIXED, which treats dates as UTC).

     .. |datetime.date| replace:: ``datetime.date``
     __ https://docs.python.org/3/library/datetime.html#datetime.date